 6. Shelfie it up with an over-toilet shelf ladder

 Same tile-torment scenario in the bathroom?
 I hear ya!
 And I can not shout enough about the virtues of an over-toilet shelf ladder!
-Amazon (opens in new tab) has the best collection of nifty designs.
+Amazon has the best collection of nifty designs.
 These wetroom wonders deliver instant storage, and a golden opportunity to get your best "shelfie" mode on to create a gorgeous display of cute bathroom decor.
-Mine has a "Mermaid's spa" vibe going on.
+Mine has a "mermaid's spa" vibe going on.
 I barely even notice the toilet or meh tiles now!

 7. Hide ancient radiators with a cover